Yousuf28/xptcel/README.md

 ### Option 1: Download Pre-built Executable (Recommended for most users)

-1. Go to the [Releases](../../releases) page
+1. Go to the [action](https://github.com/Yousuf28/xptcel/actions/runs/16632241132) page
-2. Download the latest `xpt-to-excel.exe` file
+2. Download the zip file
-3. Place it in a folder of your choice
+3. Place it in a folder of your choice and unzip
 4. Optional: Associate XPT files with this executable for double-click conversion

 ### Option 2: Build from Source